 Total: 17 credits

-Students pursuing an MATESOL degree who have advanced fluency in another language may choose to add a TFL specialization to their degree.
-The TFL specialization in addition to the MA TESOL consists of the following coursework:
+Students pursuing an MA in Teaching English as a Second or Other Language (MATESOL) who have advanced fluency in another language may choose to add a TFL specialization to their degree.

 Pedagogical Grammars in Foreign Language Education, 4 credits (Spring only)